taperihn0/Leaf-Engine/README.md

 Leaf utilizes a custom binary format for its NNUE weights built upon `.bin` format utilized in **[Bullet](https://github.com/jw1912/bullet/tree/main)** trainer.
 - **Architecture:** Simple **(768->128)x2->1** architecture.
 - **Data Pipeline:** Full support for custom dataset generation exported in the [bullet-format](https://github.com/jw1912/bullet/blob/main/docs/3-data.md) (>200 million positions evaluated so far).
 There are some plans to use more optimized data packs.

+Initial train data was generated on randomized 7k nodes limit with generated openings in selfplay.

 ---